-During our travels, we’ve had to get many different visas for many reasons, and this post will share our experiences to hopefully help you next time you need to apply for a visa to another country.
+During our travels, we’ve had to get many different visas for many reasons.
+From Russia, to India, to Egypt, this post will share our experiences to hopefully help you next time you need to apply for a visa to another country.

 What Is a Foreign Visa?